Finschia/tutorials/keplr/example/README.md

 ### Add chain info

-Currently, the dosi-vault-example defaults to using local running chains.
+Currently, the keplr-example defaults to using local running chains.
 To change chain information, change local-chain-info.js or change chainInfo in main.js.

 ### Open CORS in toml

-Because dosi-vault uses both rpc and rest, both endpoints must be open for CORS.
+Because keplr uses both rpc and rest, both endpoints must be open for CORS.

 Open rpc for CORS in config.toml